blib-la/blibla-comfyui-extensions/README.md

 ### Colored nodes

-Automatically adjusts the colors of the nodes.

-**positive\negative**: Adjusts the color based on the title

-#### Default

-Resets to the original behavior (state of last browser reload)
+Various color modes have been added to allow automatic coloring of nodes.

 #### Positive Negative

-Colors a node depending on the node title (case-insensitive)
+Colors a node depending on the node title (case-insensitive).

+> This option is compatible with all color modes

 - "negative" in title = red
 - "positive" in title = green